allegro/blog/_posts/2022-04-26-graphql-perf-tradeoffs.md

 ### HTTP caching

 The biggest problem that makes using HTTP cache less effective is plenty of different requests that we can make.
-When we ask for a user with his name and email the request saves in cache.
+When we ask for a user with his name and email the response is saved in cache.
-But when we ask again without the information about email despite the fact that the information is already available we cannot use it, because this is a different question (and http cache cannot handle it without understanding GraphQL logic).
+But when we ask again without the information about email despite the fact that the information is already available we cannot use it, because this is a different question (and HTTP cache cannot handle it without understanding GraphQL logic).
 To make cache work as best as possible we should recognise at field level which is already in memory and ask only for the rest of them.

 ### Server-side caching
-Let’s put aside http caching and focus more on how we can implement server cache that is more focused on GraphQL logic.
+Let’s put aside HTTP caching and focus more on how we can implement server cache that is more focused on GraphQL logic.
 We could cache specific types or their fields.
 Good example of implemented server-side cache is [apollo-server](https://www.apollographql.com/docs/apollo-server/performance/caching/).
 So if we run the same type or query resolver with the same arguments it can be returned from cache.